Cruising Info

 Sri Lanka: Mike’s Yacht Services brought it right to the dock in our jerry jugs.

-Maldives: We could have gotten gas from Mulla, (Two Plus One) but didn’t need it.
+Maldives: We could have gotten gas from the station but didn’t need it.

 If you're headed for Chagos, be sure to carry lots of outboard fuel, as the atolls are big, and people use dinghies for fishing.